Code-Institute-Submissions/psnaz-battleships-game_DecResub/README.md

 I would like to say a BIG thank you to :
 - [Shellie Downnie](https://www.linkedin.com/in/shelliedownie-softwaredeveloper/) – CI student I meant on a webinar and via LinkedIn. and her fun game project ‘Don't Step in the Poop’ that made me aware of being able to use colours and emojis in Python
-- Tutor support at Code Institute for their support.
+- Tutor support at Code Institute for all their help and support.
 - Code Institute Slack Community for all their advice and support.
 - My husband and our boys for having tonnes of patience with me being on the computer hours no end
 - My mentor Guido Cecilio Bernal for his patience, kindness and great advice and support